 My snorkel mask choice

 I am also a scuba diver, so I wanted a mask I could go scuba diving with.
 I tested a dozen masks at my local shop before choosing my mask.
-I loved the panoramic view, so I was happy it was a great fit for my wide face!
+The one I preferred had a panoramic view, so I was happy it was a great fit for my wide face!

-Some people love black silicone on their mask; some prefer transparent silicone.
-The main difference (except for the look on the photos!) is that a transparent silicone lets the light coming in.
-Some find it better, and they may even describe having a wider view with a transparent silicone.
+Some people love black silicone on their masks, while others prefer transparent silicone.
+The main difference (except for the look in the photos!) is that transparent silicone lets the light come in.
+Some find it better, and they may even describe having a wider view with transparent silicone.
 Others don’t like the glare it creates.
 It’s only a matter of taste.